ninjaboy/book-exploring-async-basics/src/introduction.md

 > Linux, macOS and Windows.
 We'll also only cover the details on how this works
 > on 64 bit systems.

+> Note that this book has a companion book called [Exploring Epoll, Kqueue and IOCP with Rust](https://github.com/cfsamson/book-exploring-epoll-kqueue-iocp) where we create the "minimio" library we depend on later in this book.

 ## Who is this book for?

 I originally started out wanting to explore the fundamentals and inner workings